 On behalf of the Government of Canada, Granville Island is managed by Canada Mortgage and Housing Corporation (CMHC).

-The Minister responsible for CMHC - The Honourable Diane Finley, Minister of Human Resources and Skills Development.
+The Minister responsible for CMHC - The Honourable Jason Kenney Minister of Employment and Social Development and Minister for Multiculturalism

 What the Government of Canada developed in Granville Island is simply the most successful urban redevelopment in North America, which has drawn — and continues to draw — international attention from planners globally.
 In 2002, Great Markets Great Cities presented Granville Island with a PPS Award of Merit for its contribution to the social, economic, and environmental health of Vancouver.
 In 2004, Project for Public Spaces, a New York-based nonprofit, named Granville Island the “Best Neighborhood in North America” because of its successful transformation in the 1970s from an industrial wasteland to one of the most beloved public spaces in Vancouver.